 Making the move into contracting and going limited can be a simple process:

 - Form a limited company - the application itself is relatively straight forward and the company should be set up within a few hours.
-The cost of formation is included when if you sign up for one of our packages, but we do offer a formation service for just £125 plus VAT.
+The cost of formation is included when if you sign up for one of , but we do offer a formation service for just £125 plus VAT.
 This also includes advising you on VAT & PAYE registration and setting up a business bank account for you.

 Why should I go self-employed?